-- 2. Conduct Conference: The University conducts meetings for students involved in incidents that may require disciplinary action.
+- 2. Resolution Options: The University conducts meetings for students involved in incidents that may require disciplinary action.
 A member of the office of Student Conduct & Community Standards or designee will meet with the student for a Conduct Conference to review all charges, pertinent information to the incident and formal hearing options.
-Unless otherwise specified in this document, the student has the right to choose from the hearing options listed below: - a.
+Unless otherwise specified in this document, the student has the right to choose from the following options: - a.
 Option One: Mutual Resolution through Conduct Conference: This is an informal meeting conducted by a member of SCCS/designee.
 This meeting is intended to apprise the party of the information contained in the referral, discuss the charges, and potential outcomes.
 Students are given the opportunity to explain their involvement in the incident and admit to some/all responsibility for the violations.
-If a mutual agreement is reached, the student will sign a form waiving his/her right to a formal hearing and his/her right to an appeal.
-The hearing, which is not recorded, is adjudicated by the Student Conduct & Community Standards/designee.
-The student and the adjudicator will review all information concerning the alleged violation and the student will speak on his/her own behalf.
-After the informal review, the adjudicator may reach one of the following decisions and send the decision in an Outcome Letter: - 1.
-Student is responsible; - 2.
-Case dismissed; or - 3.
+If a mutual agreement is reached, the student will sign a form waiving his/her/their right to a formal hearing and his/her/their right to an appeal.
+The conduct conference, which is not recorded, is adjudicated by the Student Conduct & Community Standards/designee.
+The student and the adjudicator will review all information concerning the alleged violation and the student will speak on his/her/their own behalf.
+After the conduct conference, the adjudicator may reach one of the following decisions and send the decision in an Outcome Letter:

+- 1. Student is responsible; - 2.
+Case dismissed due to student not being responsible; or - 3.
 Case continued pending further investigation by the hearing officer. - b.
 Option Two: Formal Hearing with an Administrative Hearing Officer or the University Conduct Board:

 This is a formal hearing before either one Administrative Hearing Officer or the University Conduct Board.
-The UCB is a panel consisting of students and faculty/staff, but for cases falling within Title IX regulations, the panel will consist of faculty/staff only.
-Students may bring witnesses, who have knowledge of the incident, to this hearing.
+The UCB is a panel consisting of students and faculty/staff, but for cases falling within Title IX regulations, the panel will not include student board members.
+Students may bring witnesses who have knowledge of the incident to this hearing.
 Students also have an appeal option after a formal hearing.
-At the conclusion of the Formal Hearing, the adjudicating body has up to three business days to reach a decision.
+At the conclusion of the Formal Hearing, the adjudicating body has up to five business days to reach a decision.